Five-Colleges-Incorporated/fetch-codereview/dependencies/python.md

 Pandas should not be used syncronously in a web application.
 Alternatives for the bulk_import process should be investigated.

+Dependency versions have been specified using the caret (^) operator.
+This [pins the leftmost version number](https://python-poetry.org/docs/dependency-specification/#caret-requirements) which prevents breaking changes from being installed while still taking security fixes.
+For the most part, this is the desired behavior but dependencies _do need_ to be explicitly upgraded at regular intervals to stay up to date.

 #### Areas of improvement